 The author starts it off by saying that school doesn’t teach you how to live, and by the time he ends it he does a great job of filling in for our educational system :).

 I read The Little Book of Stoicism in one fell swoop on a long-haul flight back to Europe.

 And albeit sitting in a cramped airplane is not most people’s definition of a good time -especially when children sit nearby :)- this book made it a really enjoyable flight.

 For the sake of disclosure, I must say that this is probably the first review where I have been in touch with the author before reading the book.

 But I also feel confident that I can keep my impartiality in my reviews.

-I respect my readers, my website and my values too much to do anything else but writing high quality reviews -and that includes no favoritism-.
+I respect my readers, my website, and my values too much to do anything else but write high-quality reviews -and that includes no favoritism-.